amd/aocl-sparse/README.md

-# aocl-sparse
+# AOCL-Sparse
-aocl-sparse exposes a common interface that provides Basic Linear Algebra Subroutines for sparse computation implemented for AMD's CPUs.
+AOCL-Sparse exposes a common interface that provides Basic Linear Algebra Subroutines for sparse computation implemented for AMD's CPUs.

 ## Requirements
 * CMake (3.5 or later)

-## Quickstart aocl-sparse build and install
+## Quickstart AOCL-Sparse build and install

 #### CMake
 All compiler specifications are determined automatically.